Important Considerations for Medical Professional Corporations

-As December 31st approaches, many medical practitioners are preparing for their first year-end amidst the pandemic.
-We’ve prepared a summary of 5 important items relevant to this industry.
+As December 31st approaches, many medical practitioners are preparing for their second year-end amidst the pandemic.
+We’ve prepared a summary of some important items relevant to this industry.

 1. Claiming Business Use of Home Expenses

 The COVID-19 pandemic has forced many practitioners to reduce in-office patient appointments and the amount of hours they are spending in their office (or hospital).
 As a result, many physicians are working more from their homes, as telehealth and video appointments have become the new norm.
 The question that has become increasingly prevalent is “Can I claim home office expenses?”

 In our article on Working from Home During COVID-19, we explore the eligibility requirements and what is deductible.
 However, in our experience, most medical practitioners cannot deduct insurance or property tax as these expenses can only be claimed if commission income is earned.
 In all cases, mortgage interest and capital cost allowance are not deductible.
 As an alternative, the shareholder may want to consider charging rent to the professional corporation for use of a small space in the home.
 The corporation would deduct the rent.
 The shareholder would include this rental income on their return but would be able to deduct the prorated portion of a wider range of costs against the rental income (mortgage interest, property tax, utilities, insurance).
 However, one must be careful of the HST and principal residence exemption issues with such a strategy.